M66B/NetGuard/FAQ.md

 This is the trade-off required to make a firewall which does not require root access.
 The firewall can only start when Android "allows" it to start, so it will not offer protection during early boot-up (although you can disable your network before rebooting).
+Also, the VPN service needs to be restarted to apply new rules when connectivity has changed or when the screen is being turned on or off.
 It will, however, be much better than nothing.

 Android N and later allows NetGuard to be an [Always-On VPN](https://developer.android.com/preview/features/afw.html#always-on-vpn).